idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ## Core Support Plate

 The input file for the core support plate tensor mechanics model is displayed below.
-The objective of this simulation is to capture the radial thermal expansion of the support plate which then effects the assemblies.
+The objective of this simulation is to capture the radial thermal expansion of the support plate.

 !listing sfr/vtr/steady/core_support_plate_3d.i